eosnetworkfoundation/grant-framework/applications/concentrated_liquidity_Neutroswap.md

 - https://www.linkedin.com/in/william-wijaya-792075199/

 ## Development Status
-We are in the researching and looking for partners phase to help us build the solution.
-We haven't decided the UI/UX, but it will be quite similar to Uniswap V3
+We're currently in the research phase and seeking partners to help us build the solution.
+While we haven't yet decided on the final UI/UX design, we can tell you that it will be similar to that of Uniswap V3.

 References:
 - https://blog.uniswap.org/uniswap-v3

 ## Development Roadmap

-For each milestone,

-- make sure to include a specification of your software. _Treat it as a contract_; the level of detail must be enough to later verify that the software meets the specification.
-- include the amount of funding requested _per milestone_.
-- include documentation (tutorials, API specifications, architecture diagrams, whatever is appropriate) in each milestone.
-This ensures that the code can be widely used by the community.
-- provide a test suite, comprising unit and integration tests, along with a guide on how to set up and run them.
-- commit to providing Dockerfiles for the delivery of your project.
-- indicate milestone duration as well as number of full-time employees working on each milestone.
-- **Deliverables 0a-0c are mandatory for all milestones**, and deliverable 0e at least for the last one.
-If you do not intend to deliver one of these, please state a reason in its specification (e.g. Milestone X is research oriented and as such there is no code to test).

 ### Milestone Summary